What's Eating Gilbert Grape

 The total runtime of What's Eating Gilbert Grape is 118 minutes (1h 58m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.7/10, and global collection metrics, What's Eating Gilbert Grape stands as a successful venture for the creators.
-It remains an essential piece of the 1993 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.7/10, and global performance metrics, What's Eating Gilbert Grape is classified as a SUPER HIT.
+It remains an essential part of the 1993 cinematic calendar.

 Frequently Asked Questions